 Good news ahead

 I hate to sound like a motivational speaker where everything in the world is made to look like sunshine and blue skies but I think there is some room for some positive comments.
-Instead we see and hear all the negativity on the economy and market conditions.
+Instead, we see and hear all the negativity on the economy and market conditions.

 The good news is that the bear market has changed our environment dramatically.
-In fact, we are now starting to see declining interest rates, controlled inflation, more rationalism in stock acquisition, and much more attractive stock valuations.
+In fact, we are now starting to see declining interest rates, controlled inflation, more rationalism in a stock acquisition, and much more attractive stock valuations.

 I will add a few other reasons of my own why I think this might be one of the best buying opportunities I have seen in 10 years: